 The MFA Visual Narrative program is proud to offer an Educators Scholarship award for instructors currently teaching two or more classes at an accredited university or college, with at least two years experience.
-Full-time K-12 faculty with two years experience are also eligible.
+Other full-time educators with at least two years experience may also be eligible.
 The Educators Scholarship awards up to 50% of tuition on the recommendation of the Application Review Committee.

 Hear how the Class of 2020 recipients balance their work and education.